 Dimensional weight is the major factor in the shipping rates.
 Whether you ship packages for your online business or for yourself, we'll help you understand and take advantage of DIM pricing from USPS, FedEx, and UPS.

-Dim weight is the amount of space a package occupies in relation to its actual weight.
+Dim weight (also known as volumetric weight) is the amount of space a package occupies in relation to its actual weight.

 Because of the limited space on the delivery truck, the dimensional weight takes into account the package density to determine shipping costs.